valterc/ki2/README.md

         - Make sure to replace the `APK-FILE-PATH` with the disk location of the APK file that was downloaded
 3. The Ki2 app should appear in the app list below Sensors, Settings, etc
 4. Open the Ki2 app to pair and configure a wireless shifting connection
-5. Add Ki2 data elements to existing or new Karoo profiles from the Karoo profile editor
+5. Add Ki2 data elements to Karoo profiles from the Karoo profile editor, choose the Ki2 elements when modifying a profile

 ### Supported Karoo software versions